-As a hairstylist, you have a lifelong skill and it is safe to say that you will never be out of a job as people will always need their hair cutting or colouring.
-When thinking about the best way to do your job, make money, build a portfolio and gain long lasting clients, a few definitely spring to mind.
+As a hairstylist, you have a lifelong skill and it's safe to say that you will never be out of a job as people will always need their hair cutting or colouring.
+When thinking about the best way to do your job, make money, build a portfolio and gain long-lasting clients, a few definitely spring to mind.
 Now, with over 57% of the hairdressing industry being self employed, are the days of being employed by a salon over?
-Well, here at Hairdressing Supplies Lincoln, we’re getting down to the nitty gritty to explore which is the better option - employed, freelance or renting a chair!
+We’re getting down to the nitty-gritty to explore which is the better option - employed, freelance or renting a chair.

 Advantages of being an Employed Stylist: